 Vacuum seal portions before placing them in the refrigerator or freezer.
 Or wrap portions tightly with plastic wrap, then place them into freezer-type bags that are sealed completely with excess air pushed out.

 To make buttermilk when there’s none of the real stuff in the fridge, add a tablespoon of vinegar or lemon juice to regular milk.
 The mixture won’t get as thick and creamy as buttermilk, but it will help create fluffy pancakes and quick bread just the same.
+Your recipe will turn out great and you’ll have saved yourself an expensive trip to the market.
+You know the routine—you run in to grab milk and come out with $45 worth of things you didn’t know you needed.
+Right?

 Weigh bagged produce

 Take the remains of the week’s meals and serve them for dinner, buffet-style.
 Need to pad the offerings?
-Raid the fridge for veggies and dip, make a green salad or toast some crusty bread.
+Raid the fridge for veggies and dip, make a green salad, or toast some crusty bread.
 Keep this idea handy.
 You just might decide to make Leftover Night a regular weekly occurrence!

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.